Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-58-gjallarhorn.md

 “Julian...dear,” Nofl began, plumping for an oblique approach.
 “This may sound like an incongruous question, but have you...ever suspected you were different from your peers?”

-“Well, I mean, I was poor as heck growing up, and---”
+“Well, I mean, I was poor as heck growing up, and - ”

 “No no, dearie.
 I don’t mean anything like *that.* I mean… *different.”* Nofl contrived to add as much emphasis to that word as he could.
 Fascinatingly, tone played an important semantic role in English, and there were certain ideas that could only properly be conveyed with a bit of what he’d decided was a conspiratorial tone.